 Make sure to set this using the –hls.client_manifest_version option:

 When you have multiple subtitles, the player normally picks the one it finds most suitable (e.g. when the language of the subtitle track matches the language of the phone).
-If no match is made then the default track is taken.
-In our case the first track in a group that is always marked as the default.
+If no match is found, the default track is taken.
+Like with video and audio tracks, Origin VOD marks the first track in a group that as the default.